BlakeCLewis/MyPiLN/README.md

 Thermocouple tip: One side of the type-K thermocouple and type-k wire is magnetic (red side), Test with magnet to wire correctly.

 I built a kiln shed and controller is on #0 kiln:
-- #0 KS1027 new elements, lid repair, base repair, rust removal on controller boxes, painted, built steel rolling stand;
+- #0 KS1027 old elements, lid(split) repaired, base(cracks) repaired, rust removal on controller boxes, painted, built steel rolling stand;
-- #1 KS1027 Skutt, converted to gas, hit 1976F with one burner. (adding burner, 100lb LP tank, tweaking down draft), built steel rolling stand.
-- #2 Jen-Ken, very good shape, kiln sitter(timer does not work), 2 ring, 10 brick 22" inside height, 06 bisques labors the last 100;

 Stuff to get it to work: